cedaus/django-microservices/README.md

 Create a Chat collection on

-For example, conversation between User 109 and User 108 is stored in the node 108_109 and set as firebase_id in Chat Model.
+For example, conversation between User 109 and User 108 is stored in the node as ChatID (108_109) and set as firebase_id in Chat Model of djanog.
 For the easily fetch user conversation I have followed pattern (LowerUserId_HigherUserId).
 ```
 -chats
    - chatID
        - user1
-        -user2
+       - user2
        - total_messages_count
        - last_message_timestamp
 ```